 Quatloo Difficulty Chart

-The Quatloo difficulty chart provides the current Quatloo difficulty (QTL diff) target as well as a historical data graph visualizing Quatloo mining difficulty chart values with QTL difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Quatloo difficulty chart plots the Quatloo difficulty target over time and the current Quatloo difficulty (QTL diff) target.
+Including a historical data graph visualizing QTL mining difficulty chart values with Quatloo difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Quatloo Difficulty Increase